sophieclayton/OEAS805_envdatasci/README.md

-# ODU Ocean Data
-## OEAS895: Advanced Data Science Techniques in Ocean and Earth Sciences.
+# OEAS805: Advanced Data Science Techniques in Environmental Sciences.

 Oceanography is quickly moving from being a data-poor to a data-rich discipline.